 Lane University & Territorial Capital Museum

+Here is where the Kansas Capital Building was to be built.
 This building was started with an appropriation of $50,000 from the United States Congress.
 It was completed to the bottom of the first floor windows when the United States House of Representatives defeated the Lecompton Constitution by only eight votes.
-The followed passage of the Lecompton Constitution in the U.S. Senate and President James Buchanan encouraging its adoption.
+(The U.S. Senate and President James Buchanan encouraged its adoption.)
 This meant that Kansas failed to enter the Union as a slave state with Lecompton as its capital.

 By early 1858, it was evident that Lecompton was not going to become the Kansas Capital and as the money had been spent, work on the capital ceased.
 At that time, the foundation for three wings had been laid, the center section had been completed up to the top of the first floor windows, and all the materials needed to complete the section, including four pillars, were laying on the ground.